 McCleland’s successor – Rev W.H.
 Fowle: 1854 – 1858

-Francis’ successor to the vacant chaplaincy was the Rev. William Henry Fowle B.A. of Trinity College Oxford.
+Francis’s successor to the vacant chaplaincy was the Rev. William Henry Fowle B.A. of Trinity College, Oxford.
 Mr Fowle was a man of very decided Church views and of outspoken boldness in denouncing wrong-doing.
 Moreover, he was an able preacher and a ready controversialist.
-It was during his tenure from 1853 to 1858 that in 1856 St Mary’s Vestry pioneered the Diocesan Grammar School.
+It was during his tenure from 1854 to 1858 that in 1856 St Mary’s Vestry pioneered the Diocesan Grammar School.
 It was already in existence but was held in a temporary building which was becoming inadequate for its intended purpose.
 The foundation stone for a permanent building was laid about Easter 1856, the site having been acquired in exchange for another on the hill.

 Rev. Edward Pickering: 1858 – 1874

 In his stead, Rev. Edward Pickering M.A.
 (Oxon) held the reins from 1858 to 1874.
-Partly to mitigate the effect of what was undoubtedly an “ugly building” as Sir Charles Warren was to uncomplimentarily assert some years later in 1876, some alterations had to be made.
+Partly to mitigate the effect of what was undoubtedly an “ugly building”, as Sir Charles Warren was to uncomplimentarily assert some years later in 1876, some alterations had to be made.
 Pickering was not indifferent to the building not possessing aesthetic appeal.
 A local newspaper, the Telegraph reported on 19th April 1860 that extensive alterations were planned to be made to St Mary’s Church

 Not content to employ the services of a local architect, Pickering requested that the eminent English ecclesiastical architect, William Butterfield, to redesign the simple rectangular building to increase the seating capacity.
 Amongst others, Butterfield was the architect of the chapels at Rugby and the Oxford Colleges of Balliol and Keble.
 Butterfield was noted for his use of multi-coloured materials.
 Finally, on 20th September, the Telegraph reported that the alterations were nearly complete.

-As if a huge cost and inconvenience of the massive building alterations was insufficient, Pickering was, a few years later, involved in the acquisition of the first organ at St. Mary’s.
+As if the huge cost and inconvenience of the massive building alterations was insufficient, Pickering was, a few years later, involved in the acquisition of the first organ at St. Mary’s.
 During July 1866 the 32 year wait for an organ was over.
 It had been built by J.W.
 Walker and Sons of London.

 Rev A.T.
 Wirgman: 1874 – 1917